lvgl/lvgl/docs/widgets/line.rst

 Set points
 ----------

-The points have to be stored in an :cpp:struct:`lv_point_t` array and passed to the object by the :cpp:expr:`lv_line_set_points(lines, point_array, point_cnt)` function.
+The points have to be stored in an :cpp:struct:`lv_point_precise_t` array and passed to the object by the :cpp:expr:`lv_line_set_points(lines, point_array, point_cnt)` function.